Olympus TG-5 vs Panasonic TS7

 |Ricoh WG-6« »||-||mono||mono||-||-||micro||3.0||-||-||-||Ricoh WG-6|

 |Sony HX99« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX99|

-Both the TG-5 and the TS7 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the TS7 followed on from the Panasonic TS6.
+The TS7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic TS7

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus TG-5 or the Panasonic TS7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.